awsdocs/aws-cloudhsm-user-guide/doc_source/cloudhsm_mgmt_util-createUser.md

 The createUser command in cloudhsm\_mgmt\_util creates a user on the HSMs\.
 Only crypto officers \(COs and PCOs\) can run this command\.
 When you create a user, you specify the user type \(CO or CU\), a user name, and a password\.
 When the command succeeds, it creates the user in all HSMs in the cluster\.

 However, if your HSM configuration is inaccurate, the user might not be created on all HSMs\.
-To add the user to any HSMs in which it is missing, use the  createUser command only on the HSMs that are missing that user\.
-To prevent configuration errors, run the configure tool with the `-m` option\.
+To add the user to any HSMs in which it is missing, use the [syncUser](cloudhsm_mgmt_util-syncUser.md) or [createUser](#cloudhsm_mgmt_util-createUser) command only on the HSMs that are missing that user\.
+To prevent configuration errors, run the [configure](configure-tool.md) tool with the `-m` option\.

 Before you run any cloudhsm\_mgmt\_util command, you must [start cloudhsm\_mgmt\_util](cloudhsm_mgmt_util-getting-started.md#cloudhsm_mgmt_util-start) and [log in](cloudhsm_mgmt_util-getting-started.md#cloudhsm_mgmt_util-log-in) to the HSM\.
 Be sure that you log in with the user account type that can run the commands you plan to use\.